giavudangle/gof-api/README.md

   - Memento

 The project applys these patterns :
-  - [X] Singleton : In core/Singleton
+  - [X] Singleton : In core/PaymentFacade
-  - [X] Factory : In core/Factory
-  - [X] Composite : In core/Composition
-  - [X] Iterator : In core/Iterator
+  - [X] Builder : In core/OrderBuilder
-  - [X] Proxy: In core/Proxy
-  - [X] Strategy : In core/Strategy
+  - [X] Facade : In core/PaymentFacade
-  - [X] Chain of Responsibility : Using Redux for state management